NomicFoundation/hardhat/CONTRIBUTING.md

 8. Update the `CHANGELOG.md` under `./packages/hardhat-plugin-ethers`.
 9. Update the `CHANGELOG.md` under `./packages/hardhat-plugin-viem`.
 10. Update the `CHANGELOG.md` under `./packages/ui`.
-11. Update the package versions based on semver (manually) - versions are tkept in sync across our packages.
+11. Update the package versions based on semver (manually) - versions are kept in sync across our packages.
-12. Update the version of dependencies:

-- cores version in hardhat-ui deps
-- cores and uis versions in hardhat-ignition devDeps
-- examples version of hardhat-ignition

-1. Commit the version update `git commit`:
+12. Commit the version update `git commit`:

 ```
 chore: bump version to vX.X.X